lycheeverse/lychee/README.md

           Do not skip files that would otherwise be ignored by '.gitignore', '.ignore', or the global ignore file

   -n, --no-progress
           Do not show progress bar.
-          This is recommended for non-interactive shells (e.g. for continuous integration)
+Recommended for non-interactive shells (e.g. for continuous integration).

       --offline
           Only check local files and block network requests